Regenerative fashion is the future.

 Regenerative sericulture farm in China

 Climate Beneficial™ wool is a trademarked fabric verified by Fibershed.
-The fiber is sourced from sheep on ranches that have implemented a Carbon Farming Plan.
+The fiber is sourced from sheep and alpaca on ranches that have implemented a Carbon Farming Plan.
 Through grazing and compost application, carbon is sequestered from the atmosphere and placed back into the soil.
-The ranch’s conservation practices are not only building the land’s carbon reserves, but also increasing resilience and contributing to climate stabilization.
+The ranches conservation practices are not only building the land’s carbon reserves, but also increasing resilience and contributing to climate stabilization.

-Our Climate Beneficial™ wool comes from a ranch in Northern California.
-Some of their regenerative agricultural practices include a closed-loop compost operation, windbreaks, creek restoration, water developments, hedgerows for pollinators, rotational grazing, and minimum tilling.
+Our Climate Beneficial™ wool in our beanies come from ranches in Northern California and Oregon.
+Some regenerative agricultural practices include a closed-loop compost operation, windbreaks, creek restoration, water developments, hedgerows for pollinators, rotational grazing, and minimum tilling.

-Implementation of the Carbon Farm Plan sequesters around 4,068 metric tons of CO2 annually, effectively offsetting 6 to 9.3 times the greenhouse gas (GHG) emissions associated with their wool production each year, resulting in Climate Beneficial™ Wool.
+Implementation of one of these Carbon Farming Plans has sequestered around 4,068 metric tons of CO2 annually, effectively offsetting 6 to 9.3 times the greenhouse gas (GHG) emissions associated with their wool production each year, resulting in Climate Beneficial™ Wool.

 climate beneficial wool sheep regenerative